QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/activity/index.md

 <div class="row row-cols-md-2"><div>

-Transitions are the arrows linking a state with another.
+Transitions are the arrows linking one state with another.
 On each, you may add one of these:

 * A trigger/event that we are waiting for